UMAprotocol/protocol/CONTRIBUTING.md

 ## Maintainers

-Everyone on the @UMAprotocol/eng team is considered a maintainer of the protocol repository.
+- Everyone on the @UMAprotocol/eng team is considered a maintainer of the protocol repository.
+- If you are a maintainer and your review is requested, you are expected to either provide a review within 1 business day (in your time zone) or reassign the review to another maintainer.
+- The same expectations apply for follow-up reviews where your review is re-requested after an update has been made.

 ## Communication